On the Role of Search Budgets in Model-Based Software Refactoring Optimization: Conclusion and Future Work

-As future work, also with the goal of saving optimization time, we intend to analyze the Pareto front at each evolution in order to detect situations in which the quality is not having enough improvement, and thus one could decide to stop the algorithm.
 Furthermore, we would like to get more insights from the tree representation of the search spaces, which can enable the discovery of particular refactoring actions being correlated with the satisfaction of certain objectives by the optimization algorithms.
 Finally, we plan to experiment with additional case studies and further investigate the impact of the case study structure (\ie size and complexity) on the quality of the optimization results.

 \bmhead{Funding} Daniele Di Pompeo and Michele Tucci are supported by \SoBigDataITHack.
 J. Andres Diaz-Pace was supported by project PICT-2021-00757, Argentina.

 \bmhead{Competing interests} The authors declare no competing interests.